CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 The `caimira.calculator.validators` package contains modules responsible for binding all input values from the request to their respective model variables.
 These modules, `co2.co2_validator` and `virus.virus_validator`, inherit from the parent `form_validator` module, and handle input validation for the CO<sub>2</sub> and virus model generators, respectively.
 The `caimira.calculator.report` package contains modules responsible for binding all results from the model calculations into the respective output variables in the request output.
 These modules, `co2_report_data` and `virus_report_data`, handle outputs for the CO<sub>2</sub> and virus model, respectively.
 The `caimira.calculator.store.data_registry` contains input values to CAiMIRA that are not user-defined.
 These are collected in a class **DataRegistry**.
-The `caimira.calculator.models.models` module itself implements the core CAiMIRA methods.
+The `caimira.calculator.models.models.py` (hereafter abbreviated as `models`) and `caimira.calculator.models.monte_carlo` (hereafter abbreviated as `monte_carlo`) implements the core CAiMIRA methods.
 A useful feature of the implementation is that we can benefit from vectorization, which allows running multiple parameterizations of the model at the same time.

 ## Emission